jdortiz/MalometerTDD/README.md

 ### Import relationships (20 min) ###

+Understand how the relationships can be recovered from the data and applied to our model.

 1. Modify the agent convenience constructor (with tests) so it is related with the (pre-existing) category that has the name provided in the dictionary with the "freakTypeName" key, as name.